buildwiththeta/buildwiththeta/README.md

 2. Your app should now be running with the Theta UI component specified in the `UIBox` widget.

 Congratulations!
-You've taken the first steps towards leveraging the power of Theta to create

- a unique and customized user experience in your Flutter app.
+You've taken the first steps towards leveraging the power of Theta to create a unique and customized user experience in your Flutter app.
 Keep exploring the possibilities, and don't hesitate to consult the Theta documentation for more advanced features and customization options.
 Happy coding!

-## Support

-- [GitHub Discussions](https://github.com/buildwiththeta/buildwiththeta/discussions): Ideal for general questions, Q&A, product use assistance, best practice discussions.
-- [GitHub Issues](https://github.com/buildwiththeta/buildwiththeta/issues): Ideal for reporting bugs and problems while using Theta